mtti/inject/README.md

 ## Development

 This project is intended to be built on the command line and does not come with any solution or project files.

-### Compiling

-1. You need bash to run the build script, including on Windows.
-2. The Mono `mcs` compiler needs to be in PATH.
-3. Copy `UnityEngine.dll` and `UnityEditor.dll` from your Unity installation into the dependencies directory in this repository.
-4. Run `build.sh`.
-5. A `dist` directory will be created and will contain a `mtti` directory which you can copy into your Unity project.
-6. In Unity, adjust the import settings for `dist/mtti/Inject/UnityDll` and `dist/mtti/Inject/UnityEditorDll` so that they're included only outside the editor and only inside the editor, respectively.

-### Running tests

-1. The Mono executable `mono` needs to be in PATH.
-2. Copy `nunitlite.dll`, `nunit.framework.dll` and `NUnit.System.Linq.dll` into the `dependencies` directory.
-3. Run `test.sh`.